 Current projects

-The Navigating Networks study focuses on adolescent social and cognitive development during the transition to middle school using longitudinal social network, brain, and cognitive assessments.
-As of Spring 2023, we are finishing our first year collecting data from two local middle schools!
+The Navigating Networks study focuses on adolescent social and cognitive development during the transition to middle school using longitudinal social network assessments.
+As of Spring 2024, we’ve wrapped up 2 years of data collection, and are starting in on analyses!
+Keep an eye out for our first preprint focused on perspective-taking and peer connections, coming soon.

 International collaboration for replicable brain development